dvidotti/My_Map_Places/readme.md

 ### Purpose

-- Have an app that store city memories and make it available in a map.
+- Have an app that stores city memories and make it available in a map.
-- Create city galeries.
+- Create city galleries.

 ## Next changes